jcanton/teamx/README.md

 ## Structure

-You can take a look at the vertical levels by playing around with the `teamx` configuration in my [python-scripts](https://github.com/jcanton/python-scripts/blob/main/coordinates_discrete.py) repo
+You can take a look at the vertical levels by playing around with the `teamx` configuration of the `coordinates_discrete.py` script in my [python-scripts](https://github.com/jcanton/python-scripts/blob/main/coordinates_discrete.py) repo.

 ## Setting up

-Hopefully the computers behave
+Hopefully the computers behave...

 ```[bash]
 cd $SCRATCH